Vodice, Croatia: History

 On the nearby hill Okit during the Turkish invasions, refugees founded a settlement and on its top the chapel of Our Lady of Mount Carmel was built in 1660, which was ruined in 1942 by the Italian Navy.
-The new church, built in 1967, was ruined in 1991, during the Croatian War of Independence, and rebuilt in 1995.
+The new church, built in 1967, was ruined in 1991 by Serbian attackers, during the Croatian War of Independence, and rebuilt in 1995.